Partial Markov Categories

 \section{Background on Markov Categories}

+This section recalls background on categorical probability.
+Readers familiar with Markov categories are encouraged to proceed to Section 3 and refer back when needed.

+Categorical probability starts from a weakening of cartesian monoidal categories: \kl{copy-discard categories}. \kl{Copy-discard categories} allow us to use the same resource more than once or not at all, exactly as cartesian monoidal categories; unlike them, they do not allow processes themselves to be copied: in fact, copyable processes must be \kl{deterministic}.
+Because probabilistic processes fail to be \kl{deterministic}, we are led to consider \kl{copy-discard categories}—instead of cartesian categories—as a semantic basis for probability theory.

-This section recalls the categorical approach to probability theory using \copyDiscardCategories{}. \CopyDiscardCategories{} are an algebra of processes that compose sequentially and in parallel, with nodes that ``copy and discard'' the outputs of the processes.
+\kl{Copy-discard categories} are an algebra of processes that compose sequentially and in parallel, with nodes that ``copy and discard'' resources—the inputs and outputs of processes.
 They possess a convenient sound and complete syntax in terms of string diagrams~\cite{joyal91,fritz_liang_2022}.
-In particular, \copyDiscardCategories{} and the more specialized \MarkovCategories{} allow us to reason about probabilistic processes.
+A particular family of \kl{copy-discard categories}—the more specialized \kl{Markov categories}—allow us to reason about probabilistic processes.